An Antipodean travel company serving world travellers since 1983

 The central and most important part of Delphi was the temple of Apollo, where the Pythia delivered her prophetic words in the adyton, a separate, restricted room at the rear.
 The Delphi Tholos has circular design and stands about 13.5m in height at the middle of the Athena Pronaia temple.

 The Sacred Way led to the theatre of Delphi above the temple and the stadium.
 The Delphi Theatre was built in the same hill as the Temple of Apollo.
 The theatre was constructed with limestone in the 4th century.
 It has over 35 rows that can accommodate an audience of about 5000.
 Many events are still hosted here to date.

 Delphi also contained settlements and cemeteries, which were built outside and around the two sanctuaries.

 In 2001 a team of scientists discovered the presence of ethylene gas in the region -once used as an anaesthetic and capable of producing a trancelike state.
 Their findings accord with ancient accounts of vapours rising from the temple floor.
 This has caused many theories that ancient greek Pythia was under a narcotic state while giving her predictions, due to being enclosed chamber in the basement of the temple.

 On Odyssey’s small group tour Odyssey to Greece, you will stay in nearby picturesque mountain village of Arachova for two nights.
-From the vicinity of Arachova we will do a Delphi day trip to learn more about ancient Greek mythology and the Delphi archaeological site.
+From the vicinity of Arachova we will do a Delphi day trip to learn more about ancient Greek mythology and the Delphi archaeological museum and site.